rackerlabs/support-how-to/content/cloud-servers/first-gen-to-next-gen-cloud-servers-migration-pre-checks.md

 The majority of the First Gen infrastructure and the entire Next Gen infrastructure use XenServer to power the host machines for your cloud servers.
-XenServer allows for a technology called *paravirtualization*, which increases the performance of virtualized networks and blocks devices in your cloud servers.
+XenServer allows for a technology called *paravirtualization*, which increases the performance of virtualized networks and block devices in your cloud servers.
 For these paravirtualized devices to function, your cloud server must have the correct kernel modules (Linux) or device drivers (Windows) installed.